Pickleball Association of Queensland

 · using a solid paddle to hit a plastic “whiffle” ball over a net (3 inches lower than a tennis net)

-A game usually takes between 10 and 20 minutes but players usually participate in playing sessions for 2 hours on average.
+A game usually takes between 10 and 20 minutes but players usually participate in recreational playing sessions for and average of 2 hours.

 Pickleball is easier than many other net sports.